Not just Florida. More than a dozen states propose so-called 'Don't Say Gay' bills

 The Florida law drew controversy — and copycats

-Last month, Florida Gov. Ron DeSantis signed the state's "Parental Rights in Education" bill, barring public school teachers from holding classroom instruction about sexual orientation or gender identity.
+Last month, Florida Gov. Ron DeSantis signed the state's "Parental Rights in Education" bill, barring public school teachers from holding classroom instruction about sexual orientation or gender identity for students in kindergarten through third grades "or in a manner that is not age-appropriate or developmentally appropriate for students in accordance with state standards."

 "We will make sure that parents can send their kids to school to get an education, not an indoctrination," DeSantis said at the bill signing.